qwertycoin-org/qwertycoin-forkable/README.md

 [![Build Status](https://github.com/qwertycoin-org/qwertycoin-forkable/workflows/Build/badge.svg?branch=master)](https://github.com/qwertycoin-org/qwertycoin-forkable/actions)

 # What's this for?
 This is and lightweight version of Qwertycoin´s Sourcecode.
-Perfect for create your own Project using QwertyNote v1.0.
+Perfect for create your own Project using QwertyFork v1.0.

 ## Table of contents
 1. [Project Specs](#coinspecs)